codecreatede/go-diamond-tags/README.md

 # go-diamond-tags

-- a subfunction for the diamond-aligner and extracting the hsp
+- a subfunction for the diamond-aligner and estimating the hsp coverage
 - this is also integratd into the go-mapper-diamond
 - you can use this as a separate if you have already aligned reads to the protein.
 - when you have a metagenome and you want to generate the annotation tags using the bacterial genome proteins.